 Custom Built Car Registration in Idaho

-It's a labor of love.
-While pouring hours into your custom-built car, you may not have considered the additional time required to get your work of art registered in the state of Idaho.
+Building your custom vehicle is a labor of love.
+While you're pouring hours into your custom-built car, you may not have considered the additional time required to get your work of art registered in the state of Idaho.

 Keep in mind that your vehicle, regardless of model, must meet Federal Motor Vehicle Safety Standards (FMVSS).